 Call for Abstract

-World Congress on Applied Microbiology and Rare Infectious Diseases, will be organized around the theme “With the great motive and immense dedicated approach towards Human Health progression and concerns”
+World Congress on Microbiology and Rare Infectious Diseases, will be organized around the theme “Specialty Medicine with Commitment, Compassion, and Care”

 Submit your abstract to any of the mentioned tracks.